C Street Inn: 1916–1958: Theft and attempted robberies

+1978–1999: Raid, assault, escapee arrest, and fatal fall

-In September 1978, the building was one of ten hotels in the downtown area raided by the San Diego Police Department.
+The building was one of ten hotels in the downtown area raided by the San Diego Police Department in September 1978.
 Policewomen went undercover as prostitutes, rented rooms, and made 15 arrests.
-That same month, Moses Franklin was arrested for assault in a room he shared with a teenage runaway from Tucson, Arizona.

-In 1992, William Dean Short, a prison escapee from Muskogee, Oklahoma, was caught and arrested in the building.
+Later that same month, Moses Franklin was arrested for assault in a room he shared with a teenage runaway from Tucson, Arizona.
+William Dean Short, a prison escapee from Muskogee, Oklahoma, was caught and arrested in the building in 1992.
 In 1999, Lt.
-Ray Sigwalt said San Diego police homicide was called after a 66 year old man died from a sixth floor fall into the building's air shaft.
+Ray Sigwalt said that the San Diego Police Department's homicide unit was called after a 66-year-old man died from a sixth-floor fall into the building's air shaft.

-In 2022, the city alleges that excessive criminal activity was reported in the building.
-Police responded 190 times over a three year period since May 2019, spending 465 hours to address burglaries, public intoxication, and other nuisances.